JensPars/CrashCar_procedural_generation/README.md

 Welcome to CrashCar!
 This repository contains the procedural generation pipeline used to generate [CrashCar101](https://www.crashcar.compute.dtu.dk).

 ## Installation
-To use the CrashCar data, you can simply clone this repository to your local machine:
 The code is only dependent on the Blenders internal python interpreter, you just need to download [Blender 3.3](https://www.blender.org/download/lts/3-3/)

 ## Car models and HDRI setup